-19.3.
+19.4.
 Procedures for operation, maintenance, inspection and testing

 Suitable, verified and documented procedures according to Chapter 5, Section 2 of SSMFS 2018:1 shall be established by the licensee and are required for all plant states, including accidents.
-Symptom-based procedures shall be in place for a nuclear power reactor in order to re-establish or compensate for lost safety functions and to avoid core damage.
-Management guidelines are required to control and mitigate consequences of BDBAs.
+Chapter 5, Section 2 of SSMFS 2008:1 requires that symptom-based procedures shall be in place for a nuclear power reactor in order to re-establish or compensate for lost safety functions and to avoid core damage.
+Also, management guidelines are required to control and mitigate consequences of beyond design basis accidents.
 These guidelines should be developed to the extent possible and reasonable with regard to the need for protection of the public and the environment.
 The guidelines should be well coordinated with emergency procedures.
 Required instructions also cover events and conditions affecting several facilities at the same site.

 The procedures for operability verification, as well as procedures and guidelines used in plant modes other than normal operation shall be subjected to a twofold safety review by the licensee.
 A full scale simulator should be used if possible and to a suitable extent for verification of operational procedures.
 Procedures for maintenance that are important for safety are also included in the requirement.
-Maintenance programmes are to be documented.
-Inspection and testing of mechanical components shall be carried out in accordance with qualified methods and verified procedures (see also section 14.1.2.).
+Programmes for ageing management, maintenance, surveillece and in-service inspection are to be documented and up to date, and methods used shall be validated for their purpose.
+The regulations of SSMFS 2008:13 state that inspection and testing of mechanical components shall be carried out in accordance with qualified methods and verified procedures.